justingallagher/fpga-trace/docs/FINAL.md

 ### Data

-Measured by number of intersections per second, the FPGA implementation is not quite competitive with CPU implementations.
+Measured by number of intersections per second, the FPGA implementation is not competitive with CPU implementations with smaller load.
 However, performance improves dramatically on high work loads, owing to the reduction in communication overhead.

 [INSERT GRAPH]

-However, the FPGA and CPU are at differing performance levels.
+The FPGA and CPU do operate at differing performance levels.
 When adjusted for the clock speed (667 MHz for the CPU, and 100 MHz for the FPGA clock), it can be seen that the FPGA implementation requires around half the clock cycles needed for the CPU version.

 [INSERT GRAPH]